-\paragraph{Alignment with the Proposition (Why it Mitigates Learning Tax and Entropy Collapse).} Proposition~\ref{prop:violate_cancel_implies_drift} indicates that the common structural source of learning tax and entropy collapse is the token-level asymmetric and non-canceling gradients caused by sequence-coupled weights.
-Both transformations weaken or eliminate intra-group weight differences (or their correlation with advantages), recovering (or approximating) the intra-group cancellation structure in the shared token subspace, thus systematically reducing ineffective updates to weakly rewarded tokens and suppressing probabilistic drift between equivalent correct solutions.
+\paragraph{Alignment with the proposition: why this mitigates learning tax and entropy collapse.} Proposition~\ref{prop:violate_cancel_implies_drift} shows that the common structural root of learning tax and entropy collapse is token-level asymmetric, non-canceling gradients caused by sequence-coupled weights.
+Both transformations weaken or eliminate within-group asymmetric modulation in shared-token gradient terms, or its correlation with the advantage vector $\widehat{\mathbf A}$.
+They therefore restore or approximate within-group gradient cancellation in the shared-token subspace, systematically reducing ineffective updates to weak-reward tokens and suppressing probability drift among equivalent correct solutions.